group trekking in Bolivian mountains

 • Week 1

-Our journey begins at the Miami airport, where we will meet and travel together to Bolivia.
+Our journey begins at a U.S airport hub, where we will meet and travel together to Bolivia.
 Landing at the El Alto International Airport, the highest international airport in the world, we are greeted by snow-capped peaks and dramatic views of the city of La Paz.
 Upon arrival we take a short domestic flight to Sucre, the judicial capital of Bolivia and a beautiful colonial city in the southern part of the country.
 Heading into the surrounding hillsides, we arrive to Candelaria, a small town famous for it’s rich textile traditions.
 We settle in for three days of workshops on intercultural communication, goal setting, group dynamics, and introductory lessons on Bolivian culture, politics, and language.
 We also take time to relax, hike in nearby canyons and mountains, and get to know each other and the community around us.
 After orientation, we return to Sucre to explore the rich history and culture of this charming city.
 We also take this time to prepare for our first trek in the unique Frailes Range.
 We partner with Condor Trekkers, a socially-oriented trekking company, who work to support local community initiatives in the Sucre countryside.

 • View Larger